josh-berg/thor-qr/README.md

 # thorqr-1.0

-> A GitHub App built with [Probot](https://github.com/probot/probot) that Thor QR Codes
+> A GitHub App that adds thor QR codes for branches that needed to be tested on modi or hudroid.

+## Use

+> Install in the repository you are using
+> Create a Pull Request
+> Tag the pull request with "Show Thor QR"
+> The bot will post a QR code as a comment

 ## Setup